webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Use lazy loading to render and load only images that are in the viewport as oppose to all the images on the page at once.

-Use photo optimization tools like Sharp that compresses images for faster loading.
+Use photo optimization tools like Sharp that compresses images for faster loading. **Next.js' Image component automatically optimizes images for fast loading.**

 ## Memory